 The town of Bodmin is the County Town of Cornwall, although the City of Truro is now the administrative Capital and thus the de facto County Town.
 The town formerly housed a Jail (built in 1779), and the County Assizes were held here.
 Bodmin was also formerly the registry for wills, and index to these registers are held in the various libraries and record offices across the Duchy.
 It is a market town which is situated in a small valley in roughly the centre of Cornwall.
 Its earliest Charter was confirmed in 1285 by King Edward I. A number of insurrections have taken place in the town and in 1497, Thomas Flamanck and Michael An Gof led a rebellion against the taxes imposed by Parliament to fund the war with Scotland.
 They marched with their followers to London and after a battle were taken prisoner and executed for their 'crimes'.
 In the same year a pretender to the Throne of England, Perkin Warbeck, had himself proclaimed Richard IV at Bodmin.
 During the Civil War the town was held by both sides at various times.
 The town is basically one main street with others leading off. there is a large obelisk on Beacon hill called the Gilbert Monument.
 Bodmin is said to have been one of the old coinage towns which had the priviledge of stamping tin, but this appears to have been lost before 1347.
 The town has a small railway which is now privately run; details of the Bodmin and Wenford Railway are available.
 The area is hilly with wooded valleys around the town and a number of small villages and hamlets.
 Farming and tourism are the main industries.

-The County Lunatic Asylum, built in 1820 and now called the St Lawrence's Hospital, is located within the parish about a mile from the church, to the west of the town (see also under Medical Records below).
+The County Lunatic Asylum was built in 1820.
+It was renamed the St Lawrence's Hospital, when it joined the National Health Service in 1948.
+St Lawrence's Hospital closed in 2002.
+It has been partly demolished and the remainder has now been converted into residential accommodation.
+The site is located within the parish, about a mile from the church, to the west of the town (see also under Medical Records below).

 In 2001, Bodmin was enumerated under two civil parishes: St Mary and St Petroc.